When you think of couple Ned and Ariel Fulmer, no-holds-barred silliness is probably the first thing that comes to mind...

 Ariel: In the front bedroom we tore out the old windows and replaced them with one big window as well as replaced the interior doors with pocket doors to make the room feel a little bigger.
 We tore out a built-in in the hallway to make space for the laundry.
 For the guest bath we kept the original footprint but replaced the floors, tile and all the fixtures.

-Ariel: The nursery used to be one big room leading to the master, so we changed the layout by putting in a wall to create a hallway and moved the closet from one side of the room to the other where we could extend the room into the master.
+Ariel: The nursery used to be one big room leading to the main bedroom, so we changed the layout by putting in a wall to create a hallway and moved the closet from one side of the room to the other where we could extend the room into the bedroom.
 We also put in one much larger window in the nursery for egress, which didn’t exist when the house was built, so all the windows and doors weren’t up to code until we went in and fixed them.

 Ned: What she said.